About the course

 You will begin your course as a probationary research student (PRS) and you will be monitored and assessed regularly via completion of termly reports by you and your supervisors through the Graduate Supervision Reporting (GSR) system.

-You will be expected to transfer your status from PRS to MSc before the end of your first year.
+You will be expected to transfer your status from PRS to MSc before the end of your first year (or second year if you are studying part-time).
 To transfer your status, you must apply formally, submit a research report and statement of future research plans, and take an independent assessment by two assessors.

 The degree is examined by thesis and oral examination by two examiners.
-Most MSc by Research students submit their thesis within two years.
+Most full-time MSc by Research students submit their thesis within two years; for part-time students this is more often 3 to 6 years.

 Changes to this course and your supervision